 With the exception of David and Mother Harlot, once you trigger a Fiend, the game will warn you that something big is coming and ask you twice if you'll stay in that spot, just like in II and Nocturne.

-Contractual Boss Immunity: Bosses are arbitrarily unwilling to talk if you try Scout or Negotiate.
+Bosses are arbitrarily unwilling to talk if you try Scout or Negotiate.
+Otherwise bosses would be trivial to defeat by either making them go away or join you (although boss demons become available for fusion upon defeat).
 Every other chat skill works just fine though (unless they're also a human or horde, who won't listen to anything).

 Covers Always Lie: The cover artwork evokes a Mirrored Confrontation Shot that sets the protagonist between the forces of Chaos and the champions of Law.
 Except that only the Law side is accurate: while the four demons depicted are indeed aligned with Chaos, only Lilith has a role comparable to the four Archangels, another is a forgettable miniboss working with the Ashura-Kai (which is enemies with Lilith), the third opposes both the Ashura-Kai and Lilith, and the last is an optional sidequest boss exclusive to New Game+ and has no connection whatsoever to either the plot, or the other demons.
 It's a bit of a case of Wolverine Publicity, since these demons were all created by the guest designers.